yash04yy/doc-rag/README.md

 This project is a Spring Boot + PostgreSQL application that supports document upload, chunking, embedding generation, and retrieval-augmented generation (RAG) for intelligent document Q&A.

 ## Features
+- Secure login and JWT-based authentication.
+- Role-based access: **Admin** can upload, **User/Admin** can query/ask questions.
 - Upload PDF documents.
 - Extract and chunk text content.
 - Generate embeddings using Hugging Face models.
 - Store document metadata and embeddings in PostgreSQL.
 - Perform semantic search for question answering.
+- User-friendly UI: loader shown when waiting for results.

 ## Tech Stack
 - **Spring Boot (Java)**: Handles the web backend, business logic, and REST/GraphQL APIs.